gilbertfongan/practical-devops/README.md

 ## Project status

-We are continuously working to further enrich this book with many examples of real-world applications (Last Update: Febuary 2022).
+We are continuously working to further enrich this book with many examples of real-world applications (Last Update: February 2022).